talissafloriani/talissafloriani.github.io/cv.md

 # **Research Experience**

 ### *Research Scholarship –Lab Project (2016 -2017)*
 “Evaluation of common bean lineages and cultivars for Santa Catarina State” Conduction of “cultivation and use value test (VCU)”, from the breeding programs of institutions as EMBRAPA (Brazilian Agricultural Research Corporation), IAPAR (Plant Breeding at Agronomic Institute of Paraná State), EPAGRI and UDESC (Santa Catarina State University), aiming to select superior materials for Santa Catarina State.
-Talissa experimented in the agronomic field at UDESC, under the supervision of Professor Dr. Altamir Guidolin, the Principal Investigator.
+Talissa experimented in the agronomic field at UDESC, under Professor Dr. Altamir Guidolin, the Principal Investigator.

 ### *Research Scholarship – Lab Project (2017 -2019)*
 “Creating an Active Germplasm Bank for Beans (*Phaseolus vulgaris* L.)”.
-Conservation, conducting experiments, multiplication, and evaluation of bean accessions in Santa Catarina State.
+Conservation, conducting experiments, multiplication, and evaluating bean accessions in Santa Catarina State.
 Identification  of  accessions  for  morphology  and  agronomic  characters,  as  a  basis  for  future  breeding programs.
 The experiment was conducted in greenhouses and the field by Talissa at UDESC and supervised by Professor Dr. Altamir Guidolin.

 ### *Intern Scholarship – University of California, Davis (January 2020 – June 2020)*
 Research  intern  at  the  University  of  California,  Davis  (UCD) in genetics  and  plant  breeding,  working in the laboratory of Professor Dr. Paul Gepts, focusing on Crop evolution, domestication, and biodiversity.
 The work focused on the genetics of domestication in common beans (Phaseolus vulgaris L.), specifically examining pod dehiscence.
 Studies of complex traits: Insect resistance in Lima Bean (*Phaseolus lunatus*) and Virus Resistance in Common bean.
-Agronomy field in Chickpea (*Cicer arietinum*) and QTL analyses related to different topics in beans.
+Agronomy field in Chickpea (*Cicer arietinum*) and QTL analyses related to different bean topics.

 ### *Graduate Research Assistant - FAPESP Thematic Project (2021-2023)*
 Research developed under the Master of Science program: Response of bean accessions to the Root Knot nematode *Meloidogyne incognita*: Mapping of QTLs, transcriptional profile, and functional study of candidate resistance genes.
 PI: Professor Dr. Antonio Augusto Franco Garcia